fubark/cyber/docs/docs.md

 ```
 In this case, the list value is moved into the `computeSum` function, so the list is deinitialized in the function before the function returns.

-### References.
+### Borrows.
-References are safe pointers to values.
+Borrows are safe pointers to values.
-Unlike unsafe pointers, a reference is never concerned with when to free or deinitialize a value since that responsibility always belongs to the value's owner.
+Unlike unsafe pointers, a borrow is never concerned with when to free or deinitialize a value since that responsibility always belongs to the value's owner.
 They are considered safe pointers because they are guaranteed to point to their values and never outlive the lifetime of their values.

-References grant **in-place mutability** which allows a value to be modified as long as it does not invalidate other references.
+Borrows grant **in-place mutability** which allows a value to be modified as long as it does not invalidate other references.
-**Multiple** references can be alive at once as long as an [exclusive reference](#exclusive-reference) is not also alive.
+**Multiple** borrows can be alive at once as long as an [exclusive borrow](#exclusive-borrows) is not also alive.

-The `&` operator is used to obtain a reference to a value:
+The `&` operator is used to obtain a borrow to a value:
 ```cy
 var a = 123
 var ref = &a